varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-    With AJAX it is not possible to send requests across another domain.
+    With AJAX it is not possible by default to send requests across another domain.
     This is a security restriction imposed by browsers.
     If this represents an issue for your web pages, you can be easily solve it by using Varnish and VCL.

+.. raw:: pdf

+      PageBreak

 Exercise : write a VCL that masquerades XHR calls .................................................